Pittsburg Landing near Shiloh in Hardin County, Tennessee — The American South (East South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • War, US Civil.
 In addition, it is included in the National Cemeteries series list.
 A significant historical month for this entry is March 1869.

 Location.
 35° 9.031′ N, 88° 19.277′ W. Marker is near Shiloh, Tennessee, in Hardin County.
 It is in Pittsburg Landing.
-Marker is on Pittsburg Landing Road, on the right when traveling west.
+It is on Pittsburg Landing Road, on the right when traveling west.
 Located at the entrance to the National Cemetery in Shiloh National Military Park.
 Touch for map.
 Marker is in this post office area: Shiloh TN 38376, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Shiloh National Cemetery (a few steps from this marker); 54th Ohio Infantry (within shouting distance of this marker); Headquarters General U. S. Grant (within shouting distance of this marker); Battery H, 1st Illinois Light Artillery (within shouting distance of this marker); Powell's Battery (within shouting distance of this marker); 55th Illinois Infantry (within shouting distance of this marker); Camp of Powell's Battery (within shouting distance of this marker); Army of the Ohio (about 400 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: A different marker also named Shiloh National Cemetery (a few steps from this marker); 54th Ohio Infantry (within shouting distance of this marker); Headquarters General U. S. Grant (within shouting distance of this marker); Battery H, 1st Illinois Light Artillery (within shouting distance of this marker); Powell's Battery (within shouting distance of this marker); 55th Illinois Infantry (within shouting distance of this marker); Camp of Powell's Battery (within shouting distance of this marker); Army of the Ohio (about 400 feet away, measured in a direct line).
 Touch for a list and map of all markers in Shiloh.

 Also see . . .
 Shiloh National Cemetery.
 National Park Service website entry: